 The ongoing problems with the Spanish slug in Europe show that there seems to be a deeper rooted problem:

 The massive decline of biodiversity and the extinction of species.
 Also, many natural enemies of slugs and snails have died out or left the gardens.

-This leads to the question: Why was the biodiversity in many gardens and in nature greatly decreased?
+This leads to the question: Why was the biodiversity in many gardens and nature significantly decreased?

 Above all, it is the sad truth that toxic chemicals have revolutionized agriculture and horticulture in the postwar period.
 They have harmed the biodiversity and have led to the extinction of many species.

-Scientist in Germany showed that insect populations are in heavy decline.
+Scientist in Germany showed that insect populations are in sharp decline.
 Since the 1990s the biomass of flying insects decreased by 75 percent!

-In most places many species are already extinct; many people do not know that insects are one of the main predators of slugs and snails.
+In most places many species are already extinct; many people do not know that insects are the leading predators of slugs and snails.

 This is probably the main reason for slug booms in Europe and in many places all around the world.

 The following list shows different conditions which contributed to slug and snail population booms:

 1. Chemical plant protection